simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 ### Setup Process for Ollama

-TODO:  VERIFY

 Ollama is a locally hosted Large Language Model.
+Official installation instructions can be found at https://ollama.com/.

-The easiest way to run Ollama is via Docker container.
+One easy way to run Ollama is via Docker container.
 Follow the instructions below to install Docker and make sure it is running.
 Running `docker ps` should result in no error.

 Run the following Docker commands: